 The average temperature recorded in 2023 was recorded as the world’s hottest in 174 years according to the World Meteorological Organization (WMO), causing severe drought and salt intrusion in Vietnam’s Central Highlands and Mekong Delta regions.

 We don't have to wait until 2023 to experience record-breaking heat, as early as 2016, while working in Ben Tre province in the Mekong Delta, I witnessed extremely hot days during the rainy season.
-On those days, schools had to limit outdoor activities, which had a direct impact on physical education.
-While in the dry season, a prolonged drought caused water shortages for hundreds of thousands of locals.
-The water from drilled wells is rusty and could not be used for cooking.
+In those days, schools had to limit outdoor activities, which had a direct impact on physical education.
+During the dry season, a prolonged drought caused water shortages for hundreds of thousands of locals.
+The water from drilled wells is rusty and cannot be used for cooking.

 UNICEF said children are on the front lines of the climate crisis.
 “Vietnam is one of the countries particularly exposed to climate change risks and children are disproportionately affected,” the UN body said on World Children’s Day (November 20).